farisfitrijuraidi/datasciencecapstone/README.md

 # datasciencecapstone

-A collection of Notebooks for Applied Data Science Capstone course
+A collection of Jupyter Notebooks for Applied Data Science Capstone course